freecityhacks/fch-docs/GOVERNANCE.md

 ### Requesting Reviews, Reviews and Voting

 **Requesting Reviews:** Project Proposal and Graduation Reviews are requested by the (prospective) project lead of the project by contacting the community manager providing the necessary documentation.
-An archival review can be requested by any maintainer of a mature project or by the Free City Hacks community manager.
+An archival review can be requested by any maintainer of a mature project or by the Yonder Hacks community manager.
 The community manager will then publish relevant material on the respective forums.

 **Reviews:** These are off-line reviews which are open to all community members by which a proposal is published for review.
 The purpose of the review is two-fold: